 As a committer, you may already know this, but our workflow forms a lot of our team policies.
 Please ensure you’re aware of the following workflow steps:

 The Core Team is aware that this can be a difficult process at times.
-Sometimes, the team breaks the rules: Direct commits, merging their own PRs.
+Sometimes, the team breaks the rules by making direct commits or merging their own PRs.
 This section is a set of guidelines.
 If you’re changing a comma in a doc, or making a very minor change, you can use your best judgement.
 This is another trust thing.
 The process is critical for any major change, but for little things or getting something done quickly, use your best judgement and make sure people on the team are aware of your work.

-Individuals with direct commit access to ansible/ansible (+core, + extras) are entrusted with powers that allow them to do a broad variety of things–probably more than we can write down.
+Individuals with direct commit access to ansible/ansible are entrusted with powers that allow them to do a broad variety of things–probably more than we can write down.
 Rather than rules, treat these as general guidelines, individuals with this power are expected to use their best judgement.

 Committers are expected to continue to follow the same community and contribution guidelines followed by the rest of the Ansible community.